peterwittek/peterwittek.com/content/the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa.md

 Title: The Nieto-Silleras and Moroder hierarchies in Ncpol2sdpa
 Date: 2014-11-27 10:44
 Author: Peter
+Category: Semidefinite programming
-Category: Noncommutative polynomials, Python, Quantum information theory, Semidefinite programming, SymPy
+Tags: Noncommutative polynomials, Python, Quantum information theory, Semidefinite programming, SymPy
 Slug: the-nieto-silleras-and-moroder-hierarchies-in-ncpol2sdpa

 Some alternatives to the NPA hierarchy ([Pironio et al., 2010](#pironio2010convergent)) were published recently.
 One of the new approaches takes all joint probabilities into consideration when looking for a maximum guessing probability, and not just the ones included in a particular Bell inequality ([Nieto-Silleras et al., 2014](#nieto-silleras2014using), [Bancal et al., 2014](#bancal2014more)).
 We refer to this type as the Nieto-Silleras hierarchy.

 The other extension consider a tensor product structure between the parties in a two-party Bell experiment ([Moroder et al., 2013](#moroder2013device)).
 This structure allows imposing further constraints that are not possible in the NPA hierarchy, such as the positivity of the partial transpose of the moment matrix.
 We refer to this as the Moroder hierarchy.